 Our summer 2016 magazine is a great waterways read and it's online.
 Just click here.

 Start segregating the rubbish on your boat and make use of the new canalside recycling bins - click for more

 Restoration in progress at Forton

-Wappenshall Appeal to create a Thomas Telford Centre in these Shropshire warehouses
+New Wappenshall HLF bid to create a Thomas Telford Centre in these Shropshire warehouses

 Read more in main column adjacent